tutq01545/CVwebsite/README.md

 # CVwebsite
-Code base to create simple website(s) for Developer, with CV section and QA section.
+Code base to create simple website(s) for Developer, with CV section and QA section. <br>
 We use Django, Bootstrap and Heroku to create the website

 # Install package